Ph.D., University of Notre Dame, 2015

 Office: DRL 4E3

 I am a Hans Rademacher Instructor of Mathematics at the Department of Mathematics of the University of Pennsylvania, in Philadelphia, PA, USA.
 My postdoctoral mentor is Wolfgang Ziller.
-In the Summer and Fall of 2016, I will be visiting the Max Planck Institute for Mathematics, in Bonn, Germany.
-I received my PhD from the Department of Mathematics of the University of Notre Dame, USA, in the Spring of 2015, under the supervision of Karsten Grove.
+During the Summer and Fall of 2016, I visited the Max Planck Institute for Mathematics, in Bonn, Germany.
+As of the Spring of 2017, I am now back at Penn.

 My field of research is differential geometry, with emphasis in global analysis and Riemannian geometry.
-My current interests include manifolds with positive or nonnegative curvature and bifurcation in geometric variational problems.
+My current interests include geometric flows, minimal surfaces, bifurcation in geometric variational problems, and manifolds with positive or nonnegative curvature.
 My approach is mainly inspired by the ubiquitous role played by symmetries of geometric structures.
-I also use high performance computational tools to perform symbolic and numeric experiments that guide some of my investigations.
+I also use high performance computational tools to run symbolic and numeric experiments that guide some of my investigations.

 I am a member of the American Mathematical Society (AMS) and of the Brazilian Mathematical Society (SBM), and a reviewer for Zentralblatt Math and Mathematical Reviews (MathSciNet).
 I am also an enthusiast of MathOverflow; you can find my user profile here.